motorcycle 101 guides

 Even though it is safer to have a helmet on, motorcyclists who are 21-years old or older are not legally required to wear one in Arkansas.
 On the other hand, motorcyclists who are 16 to 20-years old are legally required to wear a helmet when riding.
 Both groups also need to be able to protect their faces with safety glasses, goggles, or face shields if their helmet does not have a visor.
 This rule applies to both riders and passengers as well.

-There are two types of licenses that are commissioned for motorcyclists living in Arkansas.
+Two types of licenses are commissioned for motorcyclists living in Arkansas.
 The first is a Class MD license which is intended for riders who are 14 to 16-years old.
 This allows them to operate only motor-driven cycles or motor-driven bicycles.
 These vehicles are only capable of covering 50 to 250 cubic centimeters.
 The second is a Class M license which is intended for riders who are 16-years old or older.
-This gives them the freedom to operate motorcycles, motor-driven cycles, or any vehicles who function similarly.
+This gives them the freedom to operate motorcycles, motor-driven cycles, or any vehicles that function similarly.
 If you suffer from a physical disability that would make it slightly more challenging to ride a motorcycle, restriction codes will be printed on your license.
-Based on your condition, each code will have a specific accommodation which can be identified by officials.
+Based on your condition, each code will have a specific accommodation that can be identified by officials.
 Here are a few examples below:

 Before you can get your license, you will need to pass both a written and practical exam.
 To be fully qualified to operate a motorcycle, you would need to provide proof of completing the learning courses or having previous experience practicing how to use a motorcycle-like vehicle.
 You would also need to submit any titles and registrations when filling out relevant documents related to your license.
 An example of a relevant document is your motorcycle insurance policy.
 In the event of injury to yourself or damage to your vehicle, you will need insurance to cover the necessary costs.
 When you complete all of these tasks, your certifications will be issued by the Arkansas police.
 After that, you should be ready to go.